UsmanAR/Teams-Meeting-Attender/README.md

-# Teams-Meeting-Attender
+# Teams Bot
 A Bot that attends your teams meetings and notifies you when it joins/leaves.
 ## Configuration
 * Insert your email id ,password in the variables `email_id,password` provided in the beginning of the script
-* Insert the subject names(as in the time table) in the positions dictionary.The positions should be according to the positions the meetings appear in the teams dashboard of your profile.
+* Insert the subject names(as in the time table) in the `Positions` dictionary.The positions should be according to the positions the meetings appear in the teams dashboard of your profile.
 * To receive realtime notifications,go to Discord>Create Server>Go to Server Settings >Create Webhook>Copy url
 and assign it to the variable `webhook` in the script.